-In just four years as football coach at Texas A&M, Paul “Bear” Bryant led his Aggies to an undefeated season and a Southwest Conference championship and produced the school’s first Heisman Trophy winner, John David Crow.
+In just four years as football coach at Texas A&M in the 1950s, Paul “Bear” Bryant led his Aggies to an undefeated season and Southwest Conference championship, and produced the school’s first Heisman Trophy winner, John David Crow.

-At the end of the 1957 campaign, Bryant left College Station to take the head coaching job at the University of Alabama, his alma mater.
-While there Bryant became a sporting legend.
+Bryant left College Station at the end of the ’57 campaign to take the head coaching job at the University of Alabama, his alma mater.
+While helming the Crimson Tide, Bryant became a sporting legend.
 His teams dominated the Southeastern Conference, winning 14 league titles and six national championships.

-In 2012, their first year of SEC football play, the Aggies posted an 11-2 record, earning a regular-season victory over an Alabama team which would go on to win that season’s national title.
-In that year’s Cotton Bowl, the Aggies thrashed Oklahoma to finish fifth in the final Associated Press poll.
+In 2012, the Aggies posted an 11-2 record in their first season of SEC play.
+That year, they earned a regular-season victory over an Alabama team which would go on to win the national title.
+In the season-ending Cotton Bowl game, the Aggies thrashed Oklahoma and finished fifth in the final Associated Press poll.

 That marked the school’s best end-of-year ranking since Bear Bryant’s 1956 squad went 9-0-1.

-The unexpected success of that inaugural SEC season took place with but a meer rookie head coach, Kevin Sumlin, and an unproven redshirt-freshman quarterback who went by the nickname of “Johnny Football.”
+The unexpected success of the Aggies’ inaugural SEC season took place under the leadership of a first-year head coach and the on-field direction of an unproven redshirt-freshman quarterback who went by the nickname of “Johnny Football.”

-About the same time Manziel hoisted the Heisman in the heart of New York City’s Times Square, the Texas A&M University System announced that the storied Home of the 12th Man, Kyle Field, would undergo a $485-million “redevelopment.”
+And about the same time Manziel hoisted the Heisman in New York City, the Texas A&M University System Board of Regents announced that the storied Home of the 12th Man, Kyle Field, would undergo a $485-million “redevelopment.”

 System regent Jim Schwertner announced that upon completion of the project he wanted the venue to be officially renamed as “Kyle Field: The House That Johnny Built.”

-A longtime Texas political powerhouse and the former comptroller for the State of Texas, John Sharp assumed the helm of the Texas A&M System on September 6, 2011.
+A longtime Texas political powerhouse and the former comptroller of the State of Texas, John Sharp assumed the helm as chancellor of the Texas A&M System on September 6, 2011.
 From the outset, the former Aggie student-body president made it clear he intended to do things differently.

-“I can truly do what Sam Houston once said: ‘Do right and hell with the consequences.’”
+Sharp added, “I can truly do what Sam Houston once said: ‘Do right and to hell with the consequences.’”

 As chancellor, Sharp immediately began looking for ways to bolster the System’s coffers.
-As Texas comptroller, he had been so successful at streamlining government finances that in 1993 then-President Bill Clinton asked him for help in doing the same with the federal government.
+As Texas controller, Sharp had been so successful at streamlining government finances that in 1993 then-President Bill Clinton asked him for help in doing the same thing with the federal government.

-One of Sharp’s earliest budget-cutting moves as the A&M System chancellor was to outsource campus services at the College Station flagship university.
+One of Sharp’s earliest budget-cutting moves within the A&M System was to outsource campus services at the College Station flagship campus.

 Many longtime campus workers feared for their jobs.

 Outsourcing wound up saving millions of dollars while most of the individuals who did the day-to-day work kept their jobs.
-The move also enabled Sharp to funnel more money toward education and research, the primary missions of every institute of higher education.
+The move also enabled Sharp to funnel more money toward education and research, the primary missions of all institutions of higher learning.

 John Sharp is a man who understands not only politics and finance, but also human nature.
 In his time as chancellor, he’s been a catalyst in enhancing both Texas A&M’s brand and overall image.